Information about Migraines:

 How to take Medical Marijuana for Migraines

-Marijuana can be taken many different ways for the purpose of reducing symptoms of migraines.
+Marijuana can be taken many different ways to reduce symptoms of migraines.
 For the quickest results, smoking or vaporizing may be best.
 Smoking, however, may reduce some of its benefits because the high heat may literally cook away some of the active THC and CBD.

 Vaporizing is a popular alternative to smoking.
 Unlike with smoking, the material (rather oil or flower) is only heated up enough to release a vapor, which is then inhaled to receive the effects.